 - Microsoft Office Accessibility Checker

-Built-in Accessibility Features in Extension Websites
+Accessibility Features in Extension Websites

 - Headings must follow appropriate structure